intel/nauta/docs/user-guide/actions/getting_started.md

 ### Confirm Installation

-To verify your installation has completed, execute the following command:
+Execute the following command to verify your installation has completed:

 `nctl verify`

 ### Confirmation Message

 If any installation issues are found, the command returns information about the cause: which application should be installed and in which version.
 This command also checks if the CLI can connect to Nauta; and, if port forwarding to Nauta is working correctly.
-If no issues are found, a message indicates checks were successful.
+If no issues are found, a message indicates that the checks were successful.
 The following examples are the results of this command:

 ```
 This OS is supported.